-March is Women’s History Month and while we think they’re wonderful year round, it’s a perfect time to highlight our women winemakers leading the way in a male dominated industry!
+We are proud to highlight our St. Helena women winemakers leading the way in a male dominated industry.
 We raise a glass to their achievements – if you’re not already drinking these wines, time to start.

 Kim Nicholls – Markham Vineyards

 As a winemaker, Kim finds inspiration in her love of pairing great food and wine.
 With a gifted palate, and three decades of Napa Valley winemaking knowledge and experience, Kim crafts wines of uncommon character and complexity from Markham’s 350 acres of Napa Green certified sustainable estate vineyards in Yountville, Oak Knoll and Calistoga.
 Kim continues Markham’s long tradition of making benchmark Merlots recognized for their structure and vineyard-inspired sophistication, as well as acclaimed Cabernet Sauvignons, Sauvignon Blancs and Chardonnays.